wmiguita/resin-score/README.md

 * React, redux
 * Material-UI

+# Last
+  DataGrid "nodeParent of null" on tests

 # ROADMAP ¯\\_(ツ)_/¯

   * CRUD athetes (WIP)
-  * adjust layout, small margin to body and box shadow over content
+  * use header as contextualized tab menu for CRUD pages
   * intl8 :thinking:
   * highlight selected page on sidemenu by url path
-  * use header as contextualized tab menu for CRUD pages
   * CRUD competition type (combined or single mode?)
   * CRUD for athetes score by modality
   * display knockout style for speed